The Great De Gaulle Stone Operation

 The Great De Gaulle Stone Operation is the first short in the Inspector series of theatrical cartoons.
 A total of 34 entries were produced between 1965 and 1969.
+The film was released in December 1965.

+In the film, the Inspector and his assistant Sgt.
+Deux Deux are guarding are guarding an enormous diamond.
+The Inspector accidentally hands it over to a three-headed thief.
+Each of the thief's heads has a different personality, and apparently a different ethnicity.
+The Inspector's initial attempts to regain the diamond are failures, but the thief loses the diamond due to a hole in his pocket.
+The Inspector retrieves the diamond, and the thief steals it for a second time.
+Following a confrontation in a hotel, the inspector accidentally swallows the diamond.
+The diamond is soon surgically removed, and the Inspector is left wincing in pain.

 Plot

-The Inspector has been tasked by the Commissioner to guard the De Gaulle Stone, an enormous diamond worth 10 billion francs.
-The Commissioner warns the Inspector of the dire consequences should he lose the diamond, but the Inspector manages to lose it in seconds, handing it to what he thinks is his assistant, Sgt.
-Deux Deux, but is in fact a three-headed thief, collectively referred to as the Brothers Matzoriley.
-The left (the Soviet Russian-accented "Weft") and right (the American-accented "Wight") heads argue about what to do next, and the apparently dim third head (the Chinese "Wong") tries to break up the fight, only to be clobbered by his brothers.
-The Inspector uses this chance to try to catch up with them, at which point they get into their car and drive away, accidentally flattening the Inspector in the process.
+The Inspector has just tasked by the Commissioner to guard the De Gaulle Stone, an enormous diamond worth 10 billion francs.
+The Commissioner warns the Inspector of the dire consequences should he lose the diamond, but the Inspector manages to lose it in seconds, handing it to whom he thinks is his assistant, Sgt.
+Deux Deux, but is in fact a three-headed thief, the Matzoriley Brothers.
+The left (the Soviet Russian-accented "Weft") and right (the English-accented "Wight") heads argue about what to do next, and the apparently dim third head (the Chinese "Wong") tries to break up the fight, only to be clobbered by his brothers.
+The Inspector uses this chance to try to catch up with them, at which point they get into their car and drive away, flattening the Inspector in the process.
 Deux-Deux tries to pursue them himself, but he flattens the Inspector some more instead.

-The Brothers Matzoriley are heading home when they see the Inspector chasing them.
-They shoot bullets at him, breaking his car and stripping him until he's only wearing his Pink Panther underwear.
-They also drop a bomb on him from up in the air.
+The Matzoriley Brothers are heading for their hideout when they see the Inspector chasing them.
+They shoot bullets at him, breaking his car and stripping him until he is wearing nothing but his Pink Panther underwear.
+The Inspector, however, remains in pursuit, undeterred; they transform their car into a flying machine and make their getaway, but not before dropping a bomb on the Inspector.

-The Brothers Matzoriley have their car convert itself into a plane, forcing the Inspector to man a plane of his own in order to pursue them.
+The Inspector is forced to man a plane of his own in order to pursue them.
 The crooks easily dispose of him with a giant fly-swatter however, and his plane crashes into the Sûreté building, destroying the Commissioner's office and earning the Inspector another ear-bashing.
 The trio manages to escape, but once back at their mansion, Wong discovers that their coat pocket has a hole in it, and they have managed to lose the diamond.